 As a charity, our activities are overseen by our Board of Trustees.
 These trustees are appointed collectively and volunteer their time at regular meetings, complying with our governing document and the law and acting with skill and care in order to:

-Regional Manager, Southdown Housing Association, BSc (Hons), MCMI.
-Rah has dedicated her career to supporting people to take control of their lives and improve their wellbeing, delivering support services to vulnerable people for nearly 20 years.
+Senior Operations and Service Development Manager, Southdown Housing Association, BSc (Hons), MCMI.
+Rah has dedicated her career to supporting people to take control of their lives and improve their wellbeing, delivering support services to vulnerable people for 20 years.
 Rah joined the board of Grassroots because she wanted to help further the work of a charity that is having a real impact in saving lives and preventing loss for families, friends and the community.

 Has worked with charities for more than 25 years, overseas and in the UK.
 He has been fundraising for more than 15 years with VSO, Kew Gardens and the Royal Pavilion & Museums.
 Rob loves music and is learning Jazz piano.
 Spending time with his family and walking on the Southdowns are the things he treasures most in life.
 "I want Grassroots to become a great fundraiser, then it can do more of it’s great work in preventing suicide."

 As part of LGBT HISTORY MONTH & The B Right On LGBT Community Festival

 suicideTALK: A one-hour exploration and awareness-raising session suitable for all individuals and groups within communities.
 If you are concerned about suicide in your community this training can help you talk about one of the most taboo subjects in the world today.